Slow persuasion: The sender's value function

 or equivalently

-In well-behaved problems, the principal's best reply problem satisfies a \emph{dynamic programming principle:} her value function $v$ is a \emph{classical solution} of \eqref{eq:hjb}, meaning that $v$ is twice continuously differentiable and that $v$ and $v''$ satisfy \eqref{eq:hjb} at every $p \in (0,1)$.
+In well-behaved problems, a \emph{dynamic programming principle} holds: the value function $v$ is a \emph{classical solution} of \eqref{eq:hjb}, meaning that $v$ is twice continuously differentiable and that $v$ and $v''$ satisfy \eqref{eq:hjb} at every $p \in (0,1)$.
 The familiar interpretation is that the value $v$ is today's flow payoff $u$ plus the expected rate of change of the value, discounted by $r$.
-In the latter term, $\sqrt{\lambda} p (1-p) / \sigma$ is the rate of information arrival, and $v''(p)/2$ is the value of information.
+In the latter term, $\sqrt{\lambda} p (1-p) / \sigma$ is the rate of information arrival, and $v''(p)/2$ is the (local) value of information.

-Our problem is not well-behaved, however: we saw in \Cref{fig:2act_v_hi} that the value function $v$ may have a kink.
-Since $v''$ does not exist at kinks, $v$ is not a classical solution of \eqref{eq:hjb} (the right-hand side is ill-defined). \footnote{Even in the absence of a kink (as in \Cref{fig:2act_v_lo}), $v$ cannot be a classical solution of \eqref{eq:hjb} unless $u$ is continuous.
+Our sender's problem is not so well-behaved.
+Since the sender can freeze the state variable $p$ (by setting $\lambda=0$) and her flow payoff $u$ may have discontinuities (arising from action switches by the decision-maker), the value function may have kinks, as seen in the two-action example of the previous section.
+Since $v''$ does not exist at kinks, $v$ cannot be a classical solution of \eqref{eq:hjb}: the right-hand side is ill-defined. \footnote{Even in the absence of a kink (as in \Cref{fig:2act_v_lo}), $v$ cannot be a classical solution of \eqref{eq:hjb} unless $u$ is continuous.
 For whenever $u$ jumps, $v''$ must also jump to balance \eqref{eq:hjb}, in which case $v$ fails to be twice \emph{continuously} differentiable.}

 To be able to use \eqref{eq:hjb} to study the value function when the latter may have kinks, we require a broader notion of `solution' of a differential equation.
-Let $u^\star$ ($u_\star$) denote the upper (lower) semi-continuous envelope of $u$. \footnote{That is, the pointwise smallest (largest) upper (lower) semi-continuous function that majorises (minorises) $u$.} The envelopes $u^\star$ and $u_\star$ differ only on a discrete set since $u$ is piecewise continuous, and we have $u_\star \leq u = u^\star$ since $u$ is upper semi-continuous. \begin{definition} $w : [0,1] \to \R$ is a \emph{viscosity sub-solution (super-solution)} of \eqref{eq:hjb} iff it is upper (lower) semi-continuous, and for any twice continuously differentiable $\phi : (0,1) \to \R$ and local minimum $p \in (0,1)$ of $\phi - w$ (of $w - \phi$),
+Let $u^\star$ ($u_\star$) denote the upper (lower) semi-continuous envelope of $u$, i.e. the pointwise smallest (largest) upper (lower) semi-continuous function that majorises (minorises) $u$.
+The envelopes $u^\star$ and $u_\star$ differ only on a discrete set since $u$ is piecewise continuous, and we have $u_\star \leq u = u^\star$ since $u$ is upper semi-continuous. \begin{definition} $w : [0,1] \to \R$ is a \emph{viscosity sub-solution (super-solution)} of \eqref{eq:hjb} iff it is upper (lower) semi-continuous, and for any twice continuously differentiable $\phi : (0,1) \to \R$ and local minimum $p \in (0,1)$ of $\phi - w$ (of $w - \phi$),